stanfordroboticsclub/StanfordQuadruped/README.md

     ifconfig
     ```
     and check the wlan0 portion to check if you have an IP address and other debugging info.
-3. (Optional) Install the PREEMPT-RT kernel onto the Pi
-    - Download the kernel patch https://github.com/lemariva/RT-Tools-RPi/tree/master/preempt-rt/kernel_4_19_59-rt23-v7l%2B
-    - Follow these instructions starting from “Transfer the Kernel” https://lemariva.com/blog/2019/09/raspberry-pi-4b-preempt-rt-kernel-419y-performance-test
-    - Test by running in the shell:
+3. Clone this repo (on the Pi)
     ```bash
-        uname -r
-        ```
-    - We haven't yet characterized the benefits of using the preempt-rt kernel on the Pi so skipping it is totally fine.
-4. Clone this code
-    ```bash
     git clone https://github.com/stanfordroboticsclub/StanfordQuadruped.git
     ```
-5. Install requirements
+4. Install requirements
     ```bash
     cd StanfordQuadruped
     sudo bash install.sh
     ```
-6. Power-cycle the robot
+5. Power-cycle the robot
-7. Reconnect to the robot (over ethernet) and check that everything is running correctly.
-(If your computer can't connect to the Pi, check that you correctly changed your computer's ethernet adapter's IP and subnet mask as described in step 1).
+6. Reconnect to the robot (over ethernet) and check that everything is running correctly.
     - SSH into the robot
         ```bash
         ssh pi@10.0.0.xx